 The Libreswan application links with the library libfipscheck.so which is intended to execute fipscheck application to verify the integrity of the Libreswan application file using the HMAC-SHA-256.
-Upon calling the FIPSCHECK_verify() function provided with libfipscheck.so, the fipscheck application is loaded and executed, and the following steps are performed:
+Upon calling the FIPSCHECK\verify() function provided with libfipscheck.so, the fipscheck application is loaded and executed, and the following steps are performed:

-- 1. Fipscheck loads the OpenSSL module, which performs its own integrity check using the HMAC SHA-256 algorithm; - 2.
-Fipscheck performs the integrity check of its own application file using the HMAC SHA-256 algorithm provided by the OpenSSL module; - 3.
-Fipscheck automatically verifies the integrity of libfipscheck.so library before processing requests of calling applications; - 4.
-The fipscheck application performs the integrity check of the Libreswan application file as follows: The fipscheck computes the HMAC SHA-256 checksum of the file from the command line and compares the computed value to the value stored inside the /usr/lib64/fipscheck/<applicationfilename>.hmac checksum file.
+- 1. fipscheck loads the OpenSSL module, which performs its own integrity check using the HMAC SHA-256 algorithm - 2. fipscheck performs the integrity check of its own application file using the HMAC SHA-256 algorithm provided by the OpenSSL module - 3. fipscheck automatically verifies the integrity of libfipscheck.so library before processing requests of calling applications - 4.
+The fipscheck application performs the integrity check of the /usr/libexec/ipsec/pluto binary file as follows: the fipscheck application computes the HMAC SHA-256 checksum of the file from the command line and compares the computed value to the value stored inside the /usr/lib64/fipscheck/pluto.hmac checksum file.
 The fipscheck application returns the appropriate exit value based on the comparison result: zero if the checksum is OK, which is enforced by the libfipscheck.so library.
-Otherwise, an error code will be shown, which puts the module into the error state.
+Otherwise, an error code will be shown, which puts the module into the error state. - 5.
+Libreswan also performs additional power-on self-tests that are not relevant to tis FIPS validation, which we document here for completeness: Libreswan performs a few more algorithm checks during power-on.
+These tests mostly come from RFC test vectors and from NIST test vectors.
+For example, AES-CBC and AES-GCM are tested during power-on with a KAT.
+Note that the NSS bound module already performs these tests when it powers-on, so these tests are redundant for the purpose of this FIPS validation.